chronologicaldot/CopperLang/README.md

 ### Build Warnings

 This project has been compiled with -Wall and -Wfatal-errors on GCC.
-However, when compiled with foreign functions, it warns of the unused variable "index".
-This variable is used within foreign functions and is sometimes needed, sometimes not.
-To eradicate this warning will require removing and not using certain sections of the foreign function handling code.
-This code is not necessary but a great convenience.
+A warning for an unused variable ("index") in the FFIServices has been silenced with a macro.

 #### Extension Flags

 * Defining ENABLE_COPPER_INTEGER_BOUNDS_CHECKS enables bounds checks for the unsigned long extension.
-* Defining ENABLE_COPPER_ULONG_BOUNDS_CHECKS enables bounds checks for the unsigned long extension.

 ## Incorporating into other Projects